dotnet/roslyn/src/Tools/BuildBoss/README.md

 - SolutionDir
 - Configuration

+### Transitive references

+Projects which represent full deployments must have a complete set of project references declared in the project file.
+Or in other words the declared set of project references much match the tranistive closure of project references.
+Any gap between the two sets won't be deployed on build which in turn will break F5, testing, etc ...

 ### Unnecessary properties

 There are a number of properties which are simple unnecessary for build.
 They are instead artifacts of Visual Studio experiences that don't need to be persisted.
 This includes: